dakadkart/xyz-documentation/docs/cli/topics/cli.md

     here xyz virtualize -g space1,space2,...

-`group` takes multiple XYZ spaces and presents them via a single XYZ space ID.
+`group` takes multiple Spaces and presents them via a single Space ID.
 Duplicates can occur.
-Any updates will be made to the original spaces.
+Any updates will be made to the original Spaces.

 ##### Associate